 So, peanuts and peanut butter can offer dogs some benefits.
 But peanuts aren’t safe to give to your dog unless the peanuts are raw, unsalted, small enough, and have the shells removed.
 Let’s cover some of the risks of feeding your dog peanuts.

-The Risks of Feeding Fido Peanuts
+Risks of Feeding Your Dog Peanuts

 If you’re eating peanuts as a snack, they’re probably either salted or flavored.
 These added ingredients aren’t good for your dog.
 If he or she ingests too much sodium from salted peanuts, a dangerous case of sodium ion poisoning could occur.